McKlay/research-starter-handbook/docs/Preface.md

 Before I could design experiments, I had to understand the *landscape*.
 Before I could claim novelty, I had to understand *what existed*.

-And yet—no one showed us how to do that.
+And yet, no one showed us how to do that.

 So I started asking the questions the classroom skipped: